6 Alternatives to Working From Home for Independent Contractors

 One of the most notable benefits of a coworking space is the ability to work in a socially-based, professional setting.
 This not only helps to combat the isolation many feel in a home office, but it can also have creative benefits such as the ability to brainstorm, collaborate, and network with colleagues.

 Cons: Unlike working from home, many coworking facilities have set business hours, so your work schedule may be more set.
 You’re also likely to experience less privacy.
 While the social setting of a coworking facility can be invigorating, it can be difficult to work without distractions or interruptions.
-Lastly, depending on where you live, you’ll need to factor in commute time and cost.
+And depending on where you live, you’ll need to factor in commute time and cost.

 Bottom Line: Coworking facilities can be an excellent option for independent contractors who find working from home to be too isolating, or who don’t want to purchase office equipment.
 However, it may not be ideal for those who value quiet and private environments or those who require more flexible work hours.
 Check out Coworker to find a coworking facility near you.